unoplatform/uno.extensions/doc/Overview/Localization/LocalizationOverview.md

 #### Using resources in code-behind

 Setting the `x:Uid` property in markup is not required to resolve localized resources like text.
-The `IStringLocalizer` service can be resolved from the service provider.
-This service can be used to resolve localized strings in code-behind.
+The `IStringLocalizer` service can be resolved by the service provider.
+This service can be used to resolve localized strings in code behind.

 ```csharp
 var stringLocalizer = serviceProvider.GetService<IStringLocalizer>();